Jim Greer: Political scandal and resignation

-Closely associated with Florida governor Charlie Crist, Greer resigned from his office as chairman and other positions within the state and national parties following a number of controversies involving party finances and spending behavior by state elected officials.
+Closely associated with Florida Governor Charlie Crist, Greer resigned from his office as chairman and other positions within the state and national parties following a number of controversies involving party finances and spending behavior by state elected officials.
 As part of Greer's agreement to resign, the state party entered into a severance agreement whereby Greer would be paid the remaining amount of his salary, which was approximately $120,000.
 The party later refused to fulfill the terms of the agreement due to the fundraising controversy.

-Greer was arrested on June 2, 2010 after being indicted on six felony charges: organized scheme to defraud, money laundering, and four counts of grand theft.
-Prosecutors alleged that Greer, while chair of the Florida GOP, schemed to take money, over $100,000 from the party through a fundraising company he created, Victory Strategies LLC.
+Greer was arrested on June 2, 2010, after being indicted on six felony charges: organized scheme to defraud, money laundering, and four counts of grand theft.
+Prosecutors alleged that Greer, while chair of the Florida GOP, schemed to take money, over $100,000 from the party through a fundraising company that he and others created, Victory Strategies LLC.
 The Orlando Sentinel further noted that, "The contract for Victory Strategies to take over major donor fundraising was withheld from top GOP finance officials."

 However, during the investigation, evidence including several affidavits from the state party finance chairman and major donors supported Greer's claim that the Governor and other top party officials knew about the arrangement and approved it, however, Greer choose to end his trial and surprised many by pleading guilty which avoided a potentially embarrassing trial for the Republican Party and certain elected officials.
 Much speculation of why Greer ended the trial on the day it was to begin has occurred, a witness list of prominent elected officials that may have been called by Greer's attorney to testify was also made public during the week the trial was scheduled to take place.

 Greer's attorney said "The Governor knew about Victory Strategies from the very beginning," Chase said.
-"They all worked on it together… They saw it as a way to save money and the charges should be dismissed, Greer is a scapegoat for others".
+"They all worked on it together...
+They saw it as a way to save money and the charges should be dismissed, Greer is a scapegoat for others".
 Some of Greer's attorneys publicly stated they opposed Greer's guilty plea and believe he would have been acquitted at trial.

 Three years after his arrest, Greer unexpectedly pleaded guilty to theft and money laundering charges on February 11, 2013, and was sentenced on March 27, 2013, to 18 months in prison, of which he served 15 months at a low security work release facility.
 Ultimately, with his unexpected plea, Greer also agreed to pay only $65,000 in restitution to the Republican Party relating to the fundraising agreement.

 In 2013, a book was published detailing the circumstances relating to the charges filed against Greer called, The Chairman: The Rise and Betrayal of Jim Greer, written by New York Times best-selling author Peter Golenbock.